rachelcarmena/rachelcarmena.github.io/_posts/2021-08-10-confused-am-i.md

 Some things can be prone to misunderstandings in this profession.

-I think I didn't realize until teaching them or receiving a question.
+I think I didn't realize about some of them until mentoring or receiving a question.

 ## Continuous delivery and continuous deployment